 This three-block historic district of restored brick buildings once served as Colorado's original capitol back in 1861.
 Today it is both a shopping and dining magnet.
-Old brick buildings and thick towering trees hem both sides of Colorado Avenue to create a visually appealing throwback feel, without relying upon touristy gimmicks and campy decorations.
-The district is jammed with 113 shops, galleries and restaurants that all have the refreshing distinction of not being chains.
+Old brick buildings and thick towering trees hem both sides of Colorado Avenue to create a visually appealing feel.
+The district is replete with numerous shops, galleries and restaurants.
 Special events such as Territory Days draw big crowds.

 A heavy indicator that this historical center offers an authentic experience can be gauged by the simple fact that it offers sarsaparilla as a beverage.
 While most such attractions focus on Colorado's "Wild West" days, this center, which is listed on the National Register of Historical Places, underscores the state's homesteading past with renovated buildings, including a Blacksmith shop, and characters in period clothing.
 Lectures, military re-enactments and a live 1880s baseball game are some of its educational features.